- This post contains affiliate links. Read more here.

 - Tape down electrical cords, or hide them behind furniture

-- Remove trash cans, or replace them with dog-proof models like this touch-free stainless steel trash can.
+- Remove trash cans, or replace them with dog-proof models like a touch-free stainless steel trash can.

 - Put away shoes, clothing, kids’ toys, and anything else you wouldn’t want your dog playing (or putting in their mouth) while you’re not around.